CodePushGo/website/src/content/blog/en/code-integrity-in-capacitor-apps-key-techniques.md

 Experts recommend using multiple tools to create a layered approach tailored to your specific security needs.

-> "The combination of Play Integrity for device attestation and specialized update validation through tools like Capgo creates a robust security framework."
+> "The combination of Play Integrity for device attestation and specialized update validation through tools like CodePushGo creates a robust security framework."

 When selecting a tool, consider the trade-offs between security features and operational demands.
-Open-source options like Capgo offer transparency and customization but require managing your own infrastructure.
+Open-source options like CodePushGo offer transparency and customization but require managing your own infrastructure.
 On the other hand, commercial solutions might simplify management but lack advanced features like update encryption.

 ## Code Integrity Guidelines